Frequently Asked Questions

 We sent you a notice because we know that you have been associated with violence.
 We want to offer you help before it’s too late.
 Our goal is to help you avoid being a victim of violence or otherwise involved in violence.

-We won’t ask about your activities connected to violence.
+No. We won’t ask about your activities connected to violence.
 We simply would like to help you find out about new opportunities that could offer you a new life away from violence.

 Yes.
 We can also contact your attorney and explain how we would like to help you.

 Yes.
 You can come to our office or some other place we agree to.
 We don’t have to come to your house.
-Call (816) 683-4035 to talk to a Community Support Specialist.
+Call (816)-683-4035 to talk to a Community Support Specialist.

 SAVE KC is not asking you for information about anyone’s criminal activity.
 We simply want to offer help so you can move away from violence.
 This is not a snitch program.
 We want you to stay out of trouble, but we will not ask you to give us information on others.

 It can help if you take advantage of the services and stay away from guns and from individuals you know are associated with violence.
 We can’t guarantee you will receive an advantage, but if we believe you deserve credit for your improvement, we will tell the court.
 It will be up to a judge to decide.
-Also, prosecutors are active partners in SAVE KC.
+Also, prosecutors are active partners in SAVEKC.

 Our goal is not to get more people in prison.
 In fact, we expect this program should result in fewer arrests if individuals we engage stay away from violence.
 In turn, it should result in fewer people going to prison.
 But persons who remain involved in violence will be the focus of enforcement.
 The community expects and demands such accountability.